robotframework/robotframework/doc/userguide/src/SupportingTools/Libdoc.rst

    :depth: 1
    :local:

-Libdoc is Robot Framework's built-in tool for generating keyword documentation for test libraries and resource files in HTML and XML formats.
-The former format is suitable for humans and the latter for RIDE_ and other tools.
+Libdoc is Robot Framework's built-in tool that can generate documentation for Robot Framework libraries and resource files.
+It can generate HTML documentation for humans as well as machine readable spec files in XML and JSON formats.
 Libdoc also has few special commands to show library or resource information on the console.

 Documentation can be created for:

-- test libraries implemented with Python__ or Java__ using the normal static library API,
+- libraries implemented with Python__ or Java__ using the normal static library API,
-- test libraries using the `dynamic API`__, including remote libraries, and
+- libraries using the `dynamic API`__, including remote libraries, and
 - `resource files`_.

-Additionally it is possible to use XML spec created by Libdoc earlier as an input.
+Additionally it is possible to use XML and JSON spec files created by Libdoc earlier as an input.

+.. note:: The support for the JSON spec files is new in Robot Framework 4.0.

 __ `Python libraries`_
 __ `Java libraries`_